Your cart is empty

 Diamonds symbolize eternal love and commitment—symbolically, structurally, and physically, each is a dichotomy of complexity and simplicity.

 Spinelli Kilcollin is dedicated to providing you with your ideal diamond, specific to your requests and preferences.
-We work exclusively with round brilliant cut diamonds which are triple excellent quality, G color, and above SI1 clarity at minimum and Galaxy Diamonds.
+We work exclusively with round brilliant cut diamonds which are triple excellent quality, G color, and above SI1 clarity at minimum.
 We provide GIA certification for each of our white solitaire diamonds.

 Founded in 1931, The Gemological Institute of America—or GIA—is the world’s most respected grading entity.
 GIA is a nonprofit institute at the forefront of gemological research and education, which aims to protect the buyers and sellers of precious gemstones by setting and maintaining standards of quality that surpass all other grading systems.